grumpyclimber/construction/post2.md

 chunked_text = parser("bingo: {<VB|NN|NNP><JJR><NN|NNS>}",all_feedback_tagged)
 ```

-The last function will filter out only the grammar structures we're after and count how many times they occur, it will display the top 10:
+The last function will filter out only the chunks we're after and count how many times they occur, it will display the top 10:

 ```python
 def chunk_counter(chunked_sentences):